Dr. Latanya P. Hammonds-Odie

 - Bachelor's – biochemistry – Spelman College

-- Activities that encourage undergraduate, particularly minority, students to pursue careers in biomedical research
+- Activities that encourage undergraduate students, particularly persons excluded based on ethnicity and race from science (PEERS), to pursue careers in biomedical research

 - “Who Me?
 I’m Not Biased: Embracing Diversity to Improve Creativity,” Angela Wandinger-Ness, Paula Bubulya, Latanya Hammonds-Odie, Veronica Segarra, and Maria-Elena Zavala, article in American Society for Cell Biology Newsletter, vol 39 (4), pp. 16-18, 2016.